-INX Media Case: Order in Chidambaram's bail application tomorrow
+INX Media Case: Order on Chidambaram's bail application today

 New Delhi, Nov 14: The Delhi High Court will pass order on the bail application of former Finance Minister P Chidambaram who is lodged in Tihar Jail under judicial custody in the ED's money laundering case on Friday.